Charles R. Baxter

-Charles Rufus Baxter (November 4, 1929 – March 10, 2005) was an American doctor.
-Baxter was one of the doctors who unsuccessfully tried to save U.S. President John F. Kennedy after he was shot in Dallas, Texas, in 1963.
-He is also remembered for the Parkland formula, which gives an indication of how much fluid should be given to a patient with burns.
+Charles Rufus Baxter, MD (November 4, 1929 – March 10, 2005) was an American doctor.
+Baxter was one of the surgeons who unsuccessfully tried to save U.S. President John F. Kennedy after his 1963 assassination in Dallas, Texas.
+He is also remembered for the Parkland formula, which gives an indication of how much fluid should be given to a patient with burn injuries.

 Biography

 Born in Paris, Texas, Baxter graduated from the University of Texas at Austin in 1950.
-He then attended the University of Texas Southwestern Medical Center at Dallas where he received his medical degree in 1954.
+He then attended the University of Texas Southwestern Medical Center in Dallas where he received his medical degree in 1954.

-Baxter was the emergency room director at Parkland Memorial Hospital when Kennedy was shot, and famously said of the event in 1988:
+Baxter was the emergency department director at Parkland Memorial Hospital when Kennedy was shot, and famously said of the event in 1988:

 He also operated on Texas Governor John Connally, who had been wounded in the attack.

 Baxter made advances in the treatment of burn victims, and founded the burn unit and a skin-graft bank at Parkland.
 The Parkland formula for fluids is attributed to him.

-He died in Dallas, Texas, on March 10, 2005, of pneumonia, aged 75.
+He died at Zale-Lipshy Hospital in Dallas, Texas, on March 10, 2005, of pneumonia, aged 75.